 According to the National Institute on Alcohol Abuse and Alcoholism, 5.8 million adult women have an alcohol use disorder (AUD).
 The number of men with AUD is nearly twice that, but the gap is becoming smaller and smaller.

-Compared to men, it takes a shorter amount of time and less alcohol for women to develop alcohol-induced liver disease, or alcoholic hepatitis.
-Alcoholic hepatitis is an inflammation of the liver that can lead to liver failure or cirrhosis (scarring of the liver), which women are more likely to die from.
+Compared to men, it takes a shorter amount of time and less alcohol for women to develop alcohol-induced liver disease.
+Also called alcoholic hepatitis, the condition is an inflammation of the liver that can lead to liver failure or cirrhosis (scarring of the liver).

-Research also suggests alcohol-induced brain damage happens more quickly in women than in men.
-Symptoms of brain damage include loss of mental function, reduced brain size and changes in the way brain cells function.
+Research suggests alcohol-induced brain damage happens more quickly in women than in men.
+Symptoms of brain damage include loss of mental function, reduced brain size, and changes in the way brain cells function.

 Heart disease is the leading cause of death of both men and women in the US.
-Even though women who are heavy drinkers consume less alcohol than men over a lifetime, they’re still at a greater risk of developing alcohol-related cardiovascular disease, or alcoholic cardiomyopathy.
-This is when the heart muscle thins and weakens due to prolonged alcohol abuse.
+Even though women who are heavy drinkers consume less alcohol than men over a lifetime, they’re still at a greater risk of developing alcohol-related cardiovascular disease.
+Also called alcoholic cardiomyopathy, the condition occurs when the heart muscle thins and weakens due to prolonged alcohol abuse.
 It can lead to many other health problems, including heart failure and death.

-Men are more likely to die from a prescription painkiller overdose, however this may not be true for much longer.
-The Centers for Disease Control and Prevention (CDC) found the number of prescription painkiller overdose deaths among women increased by 400% since 1999; in men, deaths increased by 265%—another gender gap that’s narrowing.
+Men are more likely to die from a prescription Painkiller overdose, but this may not be true for much longer.
+The Centers for Disease Control and Prevention (CDC) found the number of prescription Painkiller overdose deaths among women increased by 400% since 1999; in men, deaths increased by 265%.

 - visit doctors more.

 - report higher pain rates.

 - are at a greater risk for chronic pain.